kichappa/Mobius-Modeller/README.md

 ## Rotating Floor

 In this script, a _building_ with rotating and resizing floors is generated.
-The sizes of the floor is controlled with a sine curve and the rotation is linearly mapped to the floor number.
+The floor sizes are controlled with a sine curve, and the rotation is linearly mapped to the floor number.
 Here is the [working demo](https://mobius-08.design-automation.net/dashboard?file=https:%2F%2Fmobius.ramdon.team%2Fw1_s3_u3_demo_law_curves_exp.mob&defaultViewer=cad){:target="_blank"}.

 <p align="center">
   <img src="/M%C3%B6bius%20Modeller%20-%20Example%201.png" alt="100 storey building with rotating and resizing floors."/>